 Kaizando

-When it comes to photos of Yamadera Temple, the Kaisan-do Hall and the Nokyo-do Hall are the highlights.
+When it comes to photos of Yamadera Temple, the founder's hall and sutra hall are must-sees.

-Be sure to take some great photos so you can brag to your friends that you went to Yamadera Temple!
+Capture the best photos with your camera so you can brag to your friends, "I went to Yamadera Temple!"

 It's okay if you don't get enough exercise!

-was exhausted halfway up, but the feeling of freedom when the view opened up instantly blew all my fatigue away, and the descent went smoothly.
-All that was left in my body was a sense of comfort.
+the top!
+I was exhausted halfway up, but the feeling of liberation when the view opened up instantly wiped away my fatigue.
+The descent was smooth, and all that remained in my body was a feeling of well-being.

 Even though I wasn't getting enough exercise, I was able to enjoy it